-2. Focus on the hours you are not training more to assist recovery from training:
+2. Focus on the hours you are not training to assist recovery from training:

-- Stay well hydrated, eat well, and avoid or minimise alcohol, particularly after a tough training session.
+- Stay well hydrated, eat clean, and avoid or minimise alcohol.

 If you have any injury concerns, you can book in for a consultation, either at 0404-49781, or online at http://www.eastcoastphysio.ie/booking